DuPage County IL High Asset Divorce and Alimony Lawyers

 - The tax consequences of property division for each person

 In high-asset divorces, it is crucial to present and define the reasonable needs of the dependent spouse.
 Often, this must be balanced against the standard of living acquired during the marriage.
 As in other divorces, alimony may be granted as temporary spousal support, rehabilitative support or long-term maintenance.
 The length of the spousal support award depends on many factors including the length of the marriage, the health of the parties, the disparity of income and the sacrifices one spouse may have made during the marriage.

 If, after your divorce, you still need assistance enforcing a high-asset spousal support order or defending against an enforcement proceeding, we can assist you.
 We also represent people seeking or contesting modifications to high-asset support awards.

 To make an appointment with our high net-worth spousal maintenance attorneys, please call 630-871-1002 or contact us online.
-We have offices in Chicago, Wheaton and Oswego.
+We have offices in Wheaton and Oswego.